Direct Debits – MABS Investigates

 What is a direct debit?

-A direct debit sometimes referred to as a DD, is a payment that is requested by a creditor.
+A creditor requests a Direct Debit payment, also known as a DD.
 Utility providers like your electricity, gas or bins are good examples of this.
-To debit – charge your account – a fixed or varied amount from your account at a frequency you decide when you authorise the direct debit.
+To debit – charge your account – a fixed or varied amount from your account at a frequency you and the creditor decide when you first authorise the direct debit.

 How does a direct debit work?

-Example – When Mary took out her loan first, the loan repayment was €108 per month.
-After two years, the interest rate increased and the loan repayment amount was increased to €110.
+When Mary took out her loan first, the loan repayment was €108 per month.
+The interest rate increased after two years, and they increased the loan repayment amount to €110.
 The bank wrote to Mary to let her know of the change and automatically took the increased amount of €110 the following month.
 Mary didn’t need to sign any new forms or contact the bank.

-Note – An invoice or bill you receive from a creditor, such as your electricity provider can be considered as contact.
+Note – Your electricity provider can consider an invoice or bill that you receive as notice of a change in payment amount.
 So be sure to keep an eye on your bills, especially if they vary.
-You will usually receive your bill 14 days before the direct debit is taken from your account.
+They will usually send you your bill 14 days before they take the direct debit from your account.

-When setting up the direct debit you need to keep the day/date you get paid in mind.
+When you set up the direct debit, you need to keep in mind the day/date you get paid.
 For example, if you are paid weekly, then try to set the direct debit up weekly.
-If the creditor insists on a monthly direct debit or a specific payment date, you will need to budget accordingly to ensure you have enough funds in your account prior to the due date of your direct debit.
+If the creditor insists on a monthly direct debit or a specific payment date, you will need to budget accordingly to ensure you have enough funds in your account before the date of your direct debit.

 This may not be available with the banks for a mortgage payment; however, there may be other options to pay the mortgage weekly or fortnightly.
 You should discuss this with the mortgage provider.